ninjatux/maiordomus/README.md

 ```

 ####Configuration file
-This is an example of configuration file:
+This is an example of a configuration file:

 ```js
 /* MaiorDomus configuration */